deinv-ui/Ninja-Code-test/README.md

 # Ninja-Code
-This is online coding learning platform tailored to the needs of teenagers
+This is an online coding learning platform tailored to the needs of teenagers